Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Results Discussion

 \section{Results \& Discussion}

-To validate our implementation of the baseline, we have conducted a GED evaluation on the PyTorch implementation of the PU-Net.
+We confirm our implementation of the baseline PU-Net with several experiments.
 When evaluating the PU-Net using the LIDC-IDRI dataset, we have obtained GED values of 0.327$\,\pm\,$0.003, which closely align with the reported values in the work of Kohl~\etal~\cite{kohl2019hierarchical}, yet exhibit significantly reduced standard deviation.
 Moreover, the Hungarian-Matched IoU values surpass the values reported by Kohl~\etal~\cite{kohl2019hierarchical}.
 These discrepancies can be potentially attributed to differences in training splits and model initialization.
-Nonetheless, these findings underscore the comparable performance of our experiments, warranting a reliable basis for accurate comparisons.
+Nonetheless, these findings underscore the comparable performance of our experiments, warranting a reliable basis for accurate comparison.

+All models were trained on a 24GB NVIDIA RTX 3090.
+We show relevant statistics related to model complexity in Table~\ref{tab:stats}.
+The novel methodology does not increase the metrics with exception for training time, which increases due to additional Floating point operations per seconds (FLOPS) by approximately $1.75$ w.r.t. to the baseline PU-Net.
+This is expected since our improved algorithm evaluated multiple posteriors in a training step.
+While training complexity is not the focus of this work, it is likely that evaluation in this manner can potentially reduce the number of epochs required to fully optimized the model.
+This, because random sampling is an approximation of the aggregated posterior.

 The quantitative results from the conducted experiments are presented in Table~\ref{tab:results}.
-Optimal values for $d$ are found to reside within the range of 4\,$\leq$\,$d$\,$\leq$\,7.
+Values within the range of 4\,$\leq$\,$d$\,$\leq$\,7 have been used for the experiments.
+We have found values $\alpha\,$=$\,10$ and $\beta\,$=$\,100$ to sufficiently reduce the latent sparsity during training.
 For each dataset, the best performing model across the experimented latent dimensionalities are indicated in boldface.
-It can immediately be observed that the SPU-Net is the best performing model within and across each latent dimensionality in terms of aleatoric uncertainty quantification (visible from the EWD metric).
-Additionally, a positive correlation is apparent between the latent space homogeneity (GI) and EWD.
-The SPU-Net evenly distributes all variances of each latent dimensionality, which results in the best performance in terms of the EWD.
-This is in contrast to the PU-Net, which has a sparse latent space (i.e. high GI) and generally performed worse.
+It can immediately be observed that the proposed method is performing best within and across each latent dimensionality in terms of aleatoric uncertainty quantification (visible from the EWD metric).
+Additionally, a positive correlation is apparent between the latent space homogeneity (quantified with the ER) and EWD.
+The algorithm evenly distributes the variances across all latent dimensionalities, which results in the best performance in terms of the EWD.
+This is in contrast to the PU-Net, which has a sparse latent space (i.e. low ER) and generally performed worse.
 The results for the PU-Net+NF support this empirical correlation as well, since its metric evaluations often reside between the former two in terms of both performance and latent space sparsity.